-This study found that government policies affect the effectiveness of the work of the community in the Karangrejo Village environment.
+This study found that government policies have an effect on the effectiveness of the work of the community in the Karangrejo Village environment.
 The better the government policy, the higher the effectiveness of the work of the Karangrejo Village community.
 Similarly, on the contrary, the worse the Government Policy, the worse the effectiveness of the work of the community in the Karangrejo Village environment.
-The results of this study also show that government policies are in the good category, and the effectiveness of the work of the community in the Karangrejo Village environment is also in the good category.
-Implementing government policies that can produce improved welfare and social stability for the community will make it easier for tax institutions to work so that the effectiveness of their work will increase.
-Work effectiveness has also increased with justice and equality, the main footholds in government policymaking, to ensure everyone has the same opportunity to develop and achieve progress.
+The results of this study also show that government policies are in the good category, as well as the effectiveness of the work of the community in the Karangrejo Village environment is also in the good category.
+The implementation of government policies that are able to produce improved welfare and social stability for the community will make it easier for tax institutions to work, so that the effectiveness of their work will increase.
+Work effectiveness has also increased with justice and equality which are the main foothold in government policy-making to ensure that every individual has the same opportunity to develop and achieve progress.
 Government policies that pay attention to the needs and interests of all levels of society, including the vulnerable and marginalized, to achieve the goal of equality and social justice also increase the effectiveness of the work of tax institutions.
 Government policies must also be able to adapt to changing economic and social dynamics.
 Flexibility and adaptability in government policies allow for effective responses to emerging challenges and crises.
-It will create public awareness of paying taxes, thereby increasing the effectiveness of the work of tax institutions.
-Tax officers can consistently achieve or even exceed the targets set to increase work efficiency and productivity.
+This will create public awareness to pay taxes, thereby also increasing the effectiveness of the work of tax institutions.
+Tax officers will be able to consistently achieve or even exceed the targets that have been set, so that work efficiency and productivity increase.